SGCNZ Teachers Go Global

 Applicants will be selected by SGCNZ to represent New Zealand as members of SGCNZ Teachers Go Global

-- Each Teacher will need to undertake to raise approximately $7,500 each
+- Each Teacher will need to undertake to raise approximately $7,800 each (extension to Stratford Upon Avon and additional cost of approx. $850)

 The Teachers will work closely with Globe Education Faculty.